Step up to Social Work

 Do you have what it takes to ‘Step Up’ to social work?

-Applications to 'Step up to Social Work' opened Monday 15 February 2021 at GOV.UK - Step up to Social Work
+Applications to 'Step up to Social Work' 2022 are now closed GOV.UK - Step up to Social Work

 Video - Talent from the 2020 cohort shares her experience